CISOs usually work closely with a Chief Information Officer (CIO) and/or a Chief Technology Officer (CTO).

 However, the role may not initially be full-time.
 Often a mid-market business may not yet have the resources to pay for a full-time CISO or not yet need one.

 A Freeman Clarke CISO takes the lead role to ensure that your IT team and suppliers are getting this right.
-More importantly, they assure that the executive team understands cyber security best practices and embed them within the culture of the business.
+More importantly, they ensure that the executive team understands cyber security best practices and embed them within the culture of the business.

 As security issues have multiplied, it has become common practice for large businesses to have a senior-level security officer.
 Increasingly, mid-market businesses – which have the same security concerns – have been hiring CISOs as well.

 CISOs are necessary because a serious security lapse could cause your business catastrophic financial and reputational damage.
 It can also have serious legal implications, resulting in lawsuits and fines.
+We see this time and time again.

 On the other hand, addressing security concerns can provide a marketing advantage.
 In many industries, companies select suppliers who have impressive cyber security and compliance certifications.
 Thus having a credible leader like a CISO enables you to gain new clients, or secure funding, or raise your business’s profile generally.